apiel/zicHost/NOTE.md

 # TODO

-- TODO instead of those useless get/set in audio plugin, would it just be easier to expose value interface...

-- TODO sequencer
+- TODO use wavetable in granular synth
-    for the clock use midi clock

 - TODO tempo plugin, that would shalow midi clock in favour of custom clock